1. News

 Identifying a nudge letter

 You need to be able to correctly identify an eligibility letter.
 In our experience, these letters follow a template.
 You can expect to see the heading: “Research and Development (R&D) tax relief – help confirming you are eligible”.
 This is the most obvious indicator.
 Another notable phrase to look out for is: “if you think the R&D carried out by the company does not meet the conditions, you should also make sure you report this accurately when filing your next Company Tax return.”
-These letters refer to the BEIS guidelines and include web links to relevant gov.uk pages too.
+These letters refer to the DSIT guidelines and include web links to relevant gov.uk pages too.

 Example R&D nudge letter